alibosworth/pakon-planar-raw-converter/readme.md

 Processed files will be saved to an `out/` subdirectory.

+For best results, run PPRC on a full roll together when possible instead of processing a few frames at a time.

 #### Step by step:

 1) Open your terminal (CMD-space → "terminal" on macOS, or Start → "cmd" on Windows).